Register Login

 import math

 This statement will include the math module within your program.
-You can use the functions such as factorial(), floor() and fabs() within this module.
-But if you try using a function with name math(), the compiler will be confused.
+You can use the functions such as factorial(), floor(), and fabs() within this module.
+But if you try using a function with the name math(), the compiler will be confused.
 It will throw an error called TypeError ‘module’ object is not callable in Python.

 Note: Module is the collection of code library in a categorical manner.